- What Lenders Mortgage Insurance is

-My three year old son thinks talking about bodily functions when we’re out in public is an absolute riot.
-The Funniest.
-Thing.
-EVER.
+My six year old son thinks talking about bodily functions when we’re out in public is an absolute riot.
+The Funniest thing EVER.

 Where do I sit on the topic?
-Well, ideally, I’d love for my clients to not have to pay LMI, but for many, it’s the only way they will ever be able to buy a home.
+Well, ideally, I’d love for my clients to not have to pay LMI, but for many, it’s the only way they’ll ever be able to buy a home.
 I respect the opportunity it presents whilst being mindful of the potential downside.

-The truth is Lenders Mortgage Insurance is NOT a dirty phrase.
+The truth is Lenders Mortgage Insurance is NOT a dirty word (well to be accurate, it’s not a word at all it’s a phrase).
 We just need to understand it and know how and when to use it to our advantage.

 What is Lenders Mortgage Insurance?

-If you want to buy a home but you don’t have a 20% deposit saved, chances are you will need to pay LMI.
-It’s a one-off charge that usually gets included in your loan amount, but occasionally it is paid up front.
+If you want to buy a home but you don’t have a 20% deposit saved, chances are you’ll need to pay LMI.
+It’s a one-off charge that usually gets included in your loan amount, but occasionally it’s paid up front.

 LMI provides protection to the bank in case your home loan goes into default.
 It protects the bank, but it doesn’t protect you.